Upcoming Webinars

 Supervision of a physical therapist student or physical therapist assistant student in an accredited college program.
 The licensee will receive four (4) hours of credit per year.

-Completion and awarding of Board Certification or recertification by American Board of Physical Therapy Specialists (ABPTS).
+Completion and awarding of Board Certification or recertification by the American Board of Physical Therapy Specialists (ABPTS).
 The licensee will receive sixteen (16) hours for the year the certification or recertification was received.

 References

-Join today as either a monthly or a yearly member and enjoy full access to the site and a significant discount to our live and recorded webinars.
-Members also have access to compliance and billing support.
+About Me Zachary Edgar JD, LLM is the managing partner for Therapy Comply.
+Zachary is a healthcare attorney that specializes in federal and state healthcare regulatory issues particularly for physical, occupational, and speech therapy practices. | Join Today Join today as a yearly or monthly member and enjoy full access to the site and a significant discount to our live and recorded webinars.
+Members also have access to compliance and billing support. |